 Analyte Specific Reagent

-atriopeptidase; CALLA; CD10; common acute lymphocytic leukemia antigen; enkephalinase; membrane metallo-endopeptidase; membrane metallo-endopeptidase (neutral endopeptidase, enkephalinase, CALLA, CD10); membrane metallo-endopeptidase neutral endopeptidase; membrane metallo-endopeptidase variant 1; membrane metallo-endopeptidase variant 2; NEP; neprilysin-390; neprilysin-411; neutral endopeptidase 24.11; SFE; skin fibroblast elastase
+Protein Aliases: Atriopeptidase; CALLA; CD10; Common acute lymphocytic leukemia antigen; Enkephalinase; membrane metallo-endopeptidase; membrane metallo-endopeptidase (neutral endopeptidase, enkephalinase, CALLA, CD10); membrane metallo-endopeptidase neutral endopeptidase; membrane metallo-endopeptidase variant 1; membrane metallo-endopeptidase variant 2; NEP; Neprilysin; neprilysin-390; neprilysin-411; Neutral endopeptidase 24.11; SFE; Skin fibroblast elastase